icarito/physics-with-xo/12_tb_programming_tutorial.md

 It should be made clear that any program that makes use of a stack, should begin by erasing its contents with the `empty stack` block.
 If while testing a program one wishes to know the contents of a stack, the `show stack` block can be used.

-We will show here an application program, which monitors the current time, and when it matches any of the values stored in the "stack" (through the action `cargar timbres` (load alarms)), it will emit a sound of 1000 Hz frequency.
+We will show here an application program, which monitors the current time, and when it matches any of the values stored in the "stack" (through the action `load alarms`), it will emit a sound of 1000 Hz frequency.

 For getting current time, the functions `localtime().tm_hour` (hour) and `localtime().tm_min` (minutes) are used.
-The action `cargar timbres` (load alarms) empties the stack and stores the time values for every alarm.
-The action `puesta a punto` (setup) stores in the box `timbre` (alarm) the time nearest to the current time.
+The action `load alarms` empties the stack and stores the time values for every alarm.
+The action `setup` stores in the box `alarm` the time nearest to the current time.
 When both values match, a sound is emitted.

 This example (`timbres solymar1.ta`) can be used for automatically ringing school bells for starting and ending classes at a school.
 The current time and the time for the next ring are displayed:

-**NOTE:** The set of blocks within the action `cargar timbres` may be collapsed into a single block by clicking the "-" sign.
+**NOTE:** The set of blocks within the action `load alarms` may be collapsed into a single block by clicking the "-" sign.

 ![schoolbell](images/12_blocks_17.png)